coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 # Coverlet integration with MSBuild

-In this mode, Coverlet doesn't require any additional setup other than including the NuGet package in the unit test project.
+In this mode, Coverlet doesn't require any additional setup other than including the `coverlet.msbuild` NuGet package in the unit test project.
 It integrates with the `dotnet test` infrastructure built into the .NET Core CLI and when enabled, will automatically generate coverage results after tests are run.

 If a property takes multiple comma-separated values please note that [you will have to add escaped quotes around the string](https://github.com/Microsoft/msbuild/issues/2999#issuecomment-366078677) like this: `/p:Exclude=\"[coverlet.*]*,[*]Coverlet.Core*\"`, `/p:Include=\"[coverlet.*]*,[*]Coverlet.Core*\"`, or `/p:CoverletOutputFormat=\"json,opencover\"`.